apache/trafficserver/doc/reference/configuration/records.config.en.rst

 SPDY Configuration
 ==================

-.. ts:cv:: CONFIG proxy.config.spdy.client.max_concurrent_streams INT 1000
+.. ts:cv:: CONFIG proxy.config.spdy.accept_no_activity_timeout INT 65536
    :reloadable:

+   How long a SPDY connection will be kept open after an accept without any streams created.

+.. ts:cv:: CONFIG proxy.config.spdy.no_activity_timeout_in INT 65536
+   :reloadable:

+   How long a stream is kept open without activity.

+.. ts:cv:: CONFIG proxy.config.spdy.initial_window_size_in INT 65536
+   :reloadable:

+   The initial window size for inbound connections.

+.. ts:cv:: CONFIG proxy.config.spdy.max_concurrent_streams_in INT 1000
+   :reloadable:

-   Set the maximum number of concurrent streams per client connection.
+   The maximum number of concurrent streams per inbound connection.

+   .. note:: Reloading this value affects only new SPDY connections, not existing connects.

+.. ts:cv:: CONFIG proxy.config.spdy.verbose_in INT 65536
+   :reloadable:

+   Set the verbose flag for SPDY streams on inbound connections.

 Scheduled Update Configuration
 ==============================